SpikeInterface/spikeinterface/doc/modules/core.rst

 but they are not bound to a file.

-Also note the class :py:class:`~spikeinterface.core.SharedMemorySorting` which is very similar to Similar to :py:class:`~spikeinterface.core.NumpySorting` but with an unerlying SharedMemory which is useful for parallel computing.
+Also note the class :py:class:`~spikeinterface.core.SharedMemorySorting` which is very similar to Similar to :py:class:`~spikeinterface.core.NumpySorting` but with an underlying SharedMemory which is useful for parallel computing.

 In this example, we create a recording and a sorting object from numpy objects: